ptorre/streamlit-workshop/README.md

 ⚠️ **Important:** Before the workshop begins, please complete the setup steps in [SETUP.md](SETUP.md).
 Doing this ahead of time ensures you’ll be ready to dive straight into coding without delays.

 ## 📊 Course Overview
 This 4‑hour course teaches data professionals how to transform analytical scripts into interactive web applications using Streamlit, an open‑source Python library.
 Learners will build and deploy a data app they can add to their portfolio and share with colleagues.
-The app will load a dataset, allow users to choose how to analyze it, and present results through a polished, intuitive interface.
+The app will load a dataset, allow users to choose how to analyze it, and present interactive graphics through a polished, intuitive interface.
 Learners will practice using AI tools such as Copilot to speed development, explore Streamlit features more efficiently, and generate example code.
 No prior experience with web development is required.

 A central goal of the course is to help data professionals move from creating a single analysis in a Jupyter notebook to building a Streamlit app that lets others explore the dataset on their own.
 Through guided exercises, learners will gain experience working with user input, creating interactive graphics, and organizing the user interface.
 By the end of the course, learners will be able to apply Streamlit to reporting, prototyping, and dashboards.